-In fact, that’s how those GPS systems are setup so as to track a fleet of vehicles.
+In fact, that’s how those GPS systems are set up so as to track a fleet of vehicles.
 But for our case, it’s used to track one person (one phone in fact)

 What are the challenges?

-The challenge is then simple: the application need to be installed in stealth mode and should not leave any visible trace (icons for example).
+The challenge is then simple: the application needs to be installed in stealth mode and should not leave any visible trace (icons for example).
 With installations that can be done over-the-air with 3G or Wi-Fi networks, it only takes a few minutes to install a new application on an iPhone.
 Most of these applications are so light that an inattentive iPhone owner wouldn’t even notice them.

 How does it work?

-In fact, the application records in regular interval the location of the phone: this usually comes in a GPS format.
+In fact, the application records in the regular interval the location of the phone: this usually comes in a GPS format.
 By using 3G, or an internet connection that is available, the application then sends those GPS coordinates on an internet server (sometimes it’s done almost in real-time, while on more often than not, they are processed in batch).

-The application provider then map those coordinates on a Google map or whatever map solution that exist.
+The application provider then maps those coordinates on a Google map or whatever map solution that exist.
 So at the end of the day, the places where the iPhone has “traveled” to, as well as an approximate duration can be visually seen on a very precise map.

-Now, imagine that you are the iPhone owner, and that your partner shows you a nicely color-printed Google map showing your itinerary of the day and asking you some explanations … Scary?
-Well solutions already exist for such purposes, check the list of installed applications on your iPhone and get to know them 🙂
+Now, imagine that you are the iPhone owner and that your partner shows you a nicely color-printed Google map showing your itinerary of the day and asking you some explanations … Scary?
+Well, solutions already exist for such purposes, check the list of installed applications on your iPhone and get to know them 🙂

 What do you think about tracking iPhone?
 Let us know your thoughts in the comments below.